RMLio/prov4itdata-web-app/docs/REPORT.md

 - The generated [RDF] data is accompanied by the corresponding provenance data.
 - The source data originating from the Data Providers is mapped in a generic manner using established ontologies.

+#### Structural Interopability

+Our solution solely produces [RDF], which by itself, offers the means to accomodate for Structural Interoperability.

 ### Security and Privacy

 As there are multiple parties involved in the data transfer (the user, Data Providers, Solid pods, and PROV4ITDaTa Web App)